 Study region

-The focal region is centered on Barro Colorado Island and the Panama Canal (Figure 1).
+The focal region is the Panama canal watershed, and centered on the Barro Colorado Island (Figure 1).
 It encompasses a narrow isthmus with a steep regional rainfall gradient from the drier Pacific to the wetter Caribbean side, as well as a 425 km2 manmade lake (Gatun Lake, since 1913) and orographic variation from sea level to 1340 m elevation.

 Datasets

-In situ rainfall data were collected at 79 stations, including 73 maintained by the Panama Canal Authority (ACP) and 6 maintained by the Smithsonian Tropical Research Institute (STRI).
-Rainfall data were collected using automated tipping buckets and manual rain gauges (Paton, 2022).
+In situ rainfall data were collected from 100records, including 91 maintained by the Panama Canal Authority (ACP) and 9 maintained by the Smithsonian Tropical Research Institute (STRI; see Supplemental 2).
+Rainfall data were collected using electronicand manual rain gauges (Paton, 2022).
 The temporal extent of in situ records varied among sites, from 1 to 103 years of data per station.
 The in-situ data also contained gaps of missing data due to sensor failures or other problems.
 We restricted our analyses to subsets of sites having more complete data during the years covered by the gridded datasets, as detailed below.

-We evaluated precipitation products from 11 publicly available gridded climate datasets with spatial resolutions of 0.05 degrees (approximately 5.5 km) or better (Table 1, see also Table S1 for a complete list of datasets considered).
+We evaluated precipitation products from 11 publicly available gridded climate datasets with spatial resolutions of 0.05 degrees (approximately 5.5 km) or finer (Table 1, see also supplemental 1for a complete list of datasets considered).
 We did not consider coarser resolution products because of the steepness of climate gradients in the focal region.
 Gridded datasets were resampled using nearest-neighbor at 0.008333-degree resolution using the raster package (Hijmans et al., 2023b).
-The time periods covered vary among gridded datasets and spanned 1970-2016 (Table 1).
+The time periods covered vary among gridded datasets and spanned 1970-2016.
 The gridded climate products tested here are not independent – they share many of the same forcing datasets and/or algorithms (Table 1).

 Statistical analyses

 Our analyses of spatial variation focused on two response variables: total annual precipitation and total January to April precipitation, the latter a proxy for dry season precipitation.
 To visualize spatial patterns of precipitation for each gridded dataset, we computed average annual precipitation and average January to April precipitation for each grid cell of each dataset and mapped these across the region.
-For analyses of performance in capturing spatial variation, we used in situ data for 32 sites each having 30 or more complete years of data during 1970-2016.
+For analyses of performance in capturing spatial variation, we used in situ data for 32 sites each having 30 or more complete years of data during 1970-2016 (Figure 1).
 We used gridded data for the raster cells including the ground station locations, or the closest non-null values.
 (Some stations fell within grid cells that were largely water, which had null values in some gridded datasets.)
 We gap-filled the ground station time series of annual precipitation and January to April precipitation.
 Specifically, for each response variable (annual precipitation, January to April precipitation), we fit linear mixed models with random effects for year and fixed effects for site, using data from the entire historical record, and only including site-year combinations with 12 months of data.